Azure/PyRIT/LOCAL_DEPLOYMENT.md

 The flow is:

 1. The frontend asks the backend for the available converter types.
-2. The backend returns the converter settings and lightweight UI metadata.
+2. The backend also returns the curated prompt-bank families, starter presets, and builder defaults.
+3. The user can apply a starter preset, then edit the prompt manually like normal.
-3. The user picks a converter and fills in the settings.
+4. The user picks a converter and fills in the settings.
-4. For rewrite-style converters, the backend sends that request through Grok.
+5. If blocked-word avoidance is turned on, the helper model rephrases the obvious trigger words first.
+6. The backend applies the selected PyRIT converter.
+7. If requested and supported, the backend asks the helper model for extra text versions.
-5. The frontend shows the transformed output and explains what changed.
+8. The frontend shows the transformed output, the version choices, and the step-by-step trace.
+9. If available, the frontend can also ask the helper model for one reference image from the selected text version.

 This means the builder is not inventing a new attack engine.
 It is mostly making the existing PyRIT converter system easier to browse and use.